D1533/CTF-scripts/README.md

 ## CTF Scripts

-This repository contains script solutions for various CTF challenges.
+This repository contains solution scripts for CTF challenges from various platforms and competitions.

 ## Contents